dmlc/gluon-nlp/docs/api/notes/sequence_sampling.rst

 Sampling a Sequence
 ~~~~~~~~~~~~~~~~~~~
-Generating sequences from language model is about generating sequences that are likely to occur according to the language model.
-Language model predicts the likelihood of a word occuring at certain time step, given the context from prior time steps.
-Given that at each time step, the possible output is any word from the vocabulary whose size is V, the number of all possible outcomes for a sequence of length T is thus V^T. While finding the absolute optimal outcome quickly becomes intractable as time step increases, there are stil many ways to sample reasonably good sequences.
-GluonNLP provides two of such samples: ``SequenceSampler`` and ``BeamSearchSampler``.
+Generating sequences from the language model is about generating sequences that are likely to occur according to the language model.
+Language model predicts the likelihood of a word occurring at a particular time step, given the context from prior time steps.
+Given that at each time step, the possible output is any word from the vocabulary whose size is V, the number of all possible outcomes for a sequence of length T is thus V^T. While finding the absolute optimal outcome quickly becomes intractable as time step increases, there are still many ways to sample reasonably good sequences.
+GluonNLP provides two such samples: ``SequenceSampler`` and ``BeamSearchSampler``.

 Beam Search Sampler
 +++++++++++++++++++